Skip to main content

 Global Configuration

-• Chart Interpretation / Configuration Logic: Global configuration reflects the consistency of platform processing policies, while operation logs reflect the transparency of governance actions.
-Together, they elevate the Alert Center from "usable" to "governable."
+• Chart Interpretation / Configuration Logic: Global configuration embodies the consistency of platform handling policies; operation logs embody the transparency of governance actions.
+Together, they guide the Alert Center from "functional" to "governable."